alexpovel/srgn/README.md

 where only lines matching *all* criteria are returned, acting like a logical *and* between all conditions.
-Note that conditions are evaluated left-to-right, precluding some combinations from making sense: for example, searching for a `class` body *inside* of `doc-strings` usually returns nothing.
-The inverse works as expected however:
+Note that conditions are evaluated left-to-right, precluding some combinations from making sense: for example, searching for a Python `class` body *inside* of Python `doc-strings` usually returns nothing.
+The inverse works as expected
+however:

 ```console
 $ cat birds.py | srgn --py 'class' --py 'doc-strings' # From earlier example; note `--py` is a shorthand for `--python`